|

 Rpasted tomato sauce prep.
 Tomatoes in a bowl.

-• Spread the tomato mixture out on the baking sheet and roast for 1 hour.
+• Spread the tomato mixture out on a large, rimmed baking sheet and roast for 45 minute to 1 hour, stirring once about halfway through.

 Tomatoes on a sheet pan.

-• Put the tomatoes and vegetables through a food mill—this will eliminate seeds and peels.
+• Put the tomatoes and vegetables through a food mill to remove seeds and peels.
 Alternatively, put the tomato mixture in a blender and blend until smooth.
+Strain if desired.

 Roasted tomatoes in a food mill.